scaljeri/eventhub-xxl/README.md

 Javascript Eventhub Library

 This is an Event Hub for event-based applications.
 It facilitates event-based communication between different parts of an application (Event driven system).

-To register a callback for an event do
+To start listening for an event, register a callback for that event

-    import {EventHub, IEHContext} from 'eventhub-xxl';
+    import {EventHub} from 'eventhub-xxl';

     const eh = new EventHub();

-    function myFunc(data: string, context: IEHContext) { ... }

     eh.on('login', myFunc);

-and to trigger
+Now, myFunc will be called when the `login` event is triggered.
+To trigger an event do

     eh.trigger('login', 'success');

-The string `succes` (which can be anything of course) is the data given to `myFunc` together with a context object which describes the event that occurred (more on that below)
+`succes` is the data passed with this event and given to `myFunc`.

-But, event names can be namespaced
+But there is more, event names can be namespaced

     bar.foo.baz